dhatribadri/dhatribadri.github.io/vermicompost.md

 It is imperative to ask the right questions to elicit the the right responses.
 Overview of abundant taxa in each group—in phlya and class.
 Alpha and beta diversity indices.

-Alpha diversity: Chao, Shannon, Simpson, Fisher
+Alpha diversity: Chao, Shannon, Simpson, Fisher <br>
 Beta diversity: Bray, Jaccard

 #### **Questions**